Biography: Sharon M. Friedman

 Book Chapters and Journal Articles

-“The Changing Face of Environmental Journalism in the United States,” Sharon M. Friedman, Handbook of Environment and Communication, Anders Hansen and Robert Cox, eds., Routledge, in press.
+“The Changing Face of Environmental Journalism in the United States,” Sharon M. Friedman, The Routledge Handbook of Environment and Communication, Anders Hansen and Robert Cox, eds., Routledge, 2015, pp. 144-157.

 "A Longitudinal Study of Newspaper and Wire Service Coverage of Nanotechnology Risks."
 Sharon M. Friedman and Brenda P. Egolf, Risk Analysis, Vol. 31, No. 11, November 2011, pp. 1701-1717